BitsnByte/WriteUp/README.md

-# Vulnersity_WriteUp
+# Write UP
-This is repository for the Vulnersity WriteUp hosted at TryHackMe.
+This is repository for all of the writeup on CTF and security testing.
+Sources:
+- TryHackme
+- HackerOne